-STRUCK OR CRUSHED BY MOVING VEHICLES ON SITE You could suffer serious or even fatal injuries from vehicles and machines on site - particularly when they are reversing.
+STRUCK OR CRUSHED BY MOVING VEHICLES ON SITE

+You could suffer serious or even fatal injuries from vehicles and machines on site - particularly when they are reversing.

-Make sure that you only walk to your work area on a safe agreed route, report to your supervisor if this route becomes blocked.
-Wear your high visibility vest at all times and never use your mobile phone on or near a route provided for vehicles or plant as you could be struck or run over.
+- Make sure that you only walk to your work area on a safe agreed route. - Report to your supervisor if this route becomes blocked. - · Wear your High visibility vests at all times. - Never use your mobile phone on or near a route provided for vehicles or plant as you could be struck or run over.

-Never approach a machine operator from behind his/ her vehicle as you could be crushed
+Never approach a machine operator from behind his/her vehicle as you could be crushed.
+And as a plant operator you need to ensure all round checks before moving or slewing.

-Never except a lift on an item of plant unless a proper passenger seat has been fitted by the machine manufacture
+Never except a lift or give a lift to someone on an item of plant unless a proper passenger seat has been fitted by the machine manufacture for this purpose.